 Green vegetables are considered one of the finest low-carb options as they are not only healthy but also serve as a source of protein in your diet.
 Spinach and kale are good examples.
 You can add olive oil to roasted veggies and make healthy food even more delicious.

 Karela or bitter gourd has an insulin-like compound called polypeptide-p which helps in controlling diabetes.
-Doctors suggest eating karela more often in order to increase the uptake of glucose and improve glycaemic control.
+Doctors suggest eating karela more often in order to increase the uptake of glucose and improve glycemic control.

 That said, there are several alternatives to increase natural glucose intake and make your body more responsive to insulin.
 Eating healthy consistently and exercising regularly are key.